 \subsubsection{Detecting metastable regions using PCCA+}

-The PCCA+ algorithm (\textit{Robust Perron Cluster Cluster Analysis})~\cite{roeblitz2013,deuflhard2005robust} provides a systematic way to transform dominant right eigenvectors of the transition matrix into membership functions, thereby identifying coherent metastable sets\footnote{An implementation of PCCA+ is included in the Python library \textit{MSMTools}~\cite{msmtools}.}.
-This coarse-graining reduces the complexity of the dynamics while retaining the essential slow processes.
+The PCCA+ algorithm (\textit{Robust Perron Cluster Cluster Analysis})~\cite{roeblitz2013,deuflhard2005robust} provides a systematic way to transform dominant right eigenvectors of the transition matrix into membership functions, thereby identifying metastable sets\footnote{An implementation of PCCA+ is included in the Python library \textit{MSMTools}~\cite{msmtools}.}.

-PCCA+ constructs a membership matrix whose rows define fuzzy affiliations of microstates (i.e. states of the constructed Markov chain) to macrostates.
+PCCA+ constructs a membership matrix whose rows define fuzzy affiliations of microstates (i.e. states of a Markov chain) to macrostates.
 A crisp partition is obtained by assigning each microstate to the macrostate with the largest membership value.
 Unlike generic clustering, PCCA+ exploits the dynamical information in $P^\tau$, ensuring that the resulting partition respects the slow timescales.
-Each microstate is assigned to exactly one macrostate, so the method produces a complete partition of the state space.
-As a consequence, there are no intermediate transition regions between macrostates, and applying transition path theory (see~\Cref{TPT}) does not provide additional insight.

-With the metastable macrostates identified, we can now quantify kinetics between them, for example through mean first passage times.
+Once the metastable macrostates have been identified, the kinetics between them can be quantified, for example via mean first passage times.